 Exploring Communities in the Hawkes’ Bay and Tairāwhiti

-This online book is the result of an assessment completed by first year social work students at the Eastern Institute of Technology (from both the Taradale and Tairāwhiti campuses), Aotearoa New Zealand.
-Students were placed into small groups, and invited to explore a specific community in which social work is practiced locally.
-Their instructions included that they only use information they found in the public domain via secondary sources.
+This online book is the result of an assessment completed by first-year social work students at the Eastern Institute of Technology (from both the Taradale and Tairāwhiti campuses), Aotearoa New Zealand.
+Students were placed into small groups and invited to explore a specific community in which social work is practised locally.
+Their instructions included that they could only use information found in the public domain via secondary sources.